thierr26/thierr26_personal_notes_sphinx_sources/source/sed.rst

 line with a number made of one to three digits with the same number with a zero prepended.

-Here is the same command with the parameter (number of digits) set as a bash variable::
+Here is the same command with the parameter (number of digits) set as a shell variable::

   N=4; sed -e ":redo; s/^\([0-9]\{1,$(($N-1))\}\)$/0\1/; t redo" numbers